appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

+---
+description: This page explains how to use the Iframe widget to embed third-party applications and websites into your Appsmith application.
+---

 # Iframe

-This page explains how to use the Iframe widget to embed third-party applications and websites into your Appsmith application.
+This page provides information on using the Iframe widget to embed third-party applications and websites into your Appsmith application.

 :::info
 The Iframe widget is safe from XSS attacks from v1.8.6 onwards.
 If you have a self-hosted Appsmith and are on an older version, see [Sandboxing Iframe widgets](/product/security#sandboxing-iframe-widgets) to enable this.
 :::

+## Content properties

+These properties are customizable options present in the property pane of the widget, allowing users to modify the widget according to their preferences.

+### Data

 ## Display external content